joshvc/roombox/README.md

 ### Roombox

 A very simple moving box inventory system- Rooms have many Boxes, Boxes have many items, the end.
+View a [demo in action](http://roomboxdemo.herokuapp.com)- username is `demo`, password is `roombox`.

 Meant to be launched to Heroku for cross-platform access.
 In its present form, there is no authentication, so you'll want to host your own instance.